 All investigators should be based in an academic institution, such as a university, hospital or research institute.

 Can studies involve teams working at more than one site?

 Yes.
 In this situation, one of the investigators must be selected as the Principal Investigator (PI).
 The PI’s host institution will be the coordinating site for all the financial, regulatory and reporting responsibilities for the grant.

 Can an institution submit more than one application?

 Yes.
 Institutions may be involved in multiple applications, including being the lead site on more than one application.
-However, each application should be scientifically distinct, and no individual PI may be a PI on more than one application.
+However, each application should be scientifically distinct.

 Catalyst Programme funding may not be used to cover the same work as that of another current or pending grant.

 Is there a limit to the number of Expressions of Interest I can submit?

 Please contact the Breast Cancer Now office to discuss if you are planning to submit more than one Expression of Interest.

 Please note that when the Catalyst Grant Committee assesses your Expression of Interest and full proposals, it will consider the level of engagement of Principal Investigators and Co-Investigators with the research and your capacity to deliver the aims of all the research you plan to be involved in.